codeuk/GrabJS/README.md

 This code has been made easily accessible to change and add to for other developers, so please fork it and give it some updates!

-Please Credit @7uk / doopy when making changes to code, Thanks! 💀
+Please Credit @codeuk / doop when making changes to code, Thanks! 💀